ErikDorstel/intervalTimer/README.md

 * uint32_t time - The time between two intervals in milliseconds. (default value 1000)
 * bool active - Activates and deactivates the interval timer. (default value false)
 * int count - The number of cycles. -1 for infinite operation. (default value -1)
-* void call - A function pointer to call a specific function. (default value false)
+* void call - A function pointer to call a specific function. (default value NULL)

 The following methods are supported: